suit-wg/information-model/draft-ietf-suit-information-model.md

 The term Payload is used to describe the data that is delivered to a device during an update.
 This is distinct from a "firmware image", as described in {{I-D.ietf-suit-architecture}}, because the payload is often in an intermediate state, such as being encrypted, compressed and/or encoded as a differential update.
 The payload, taken in isolation, is often not the final firmware image.

-## Requirements Notation

-{::boilerplate bcp14}

-Unless otherwise stated these words apply to the design of the manifest format, not its implementation or application.

 # Manifest Information Elements

 Each manifest information element is anchored in a security requirement or a usability requirement.
 The manifest elements are described below, justified by their requirements.

-## Version ID of the manifest structure {#element-version-id}
+## Version ID of the Manifest Structure {#element-version-id}

 An identifier that describes which iteration of the manifest format is contained in the structure.

-This element is REQUIRED to be implemented to allow devices to identify the version of the manifest data model that is in use.
+This allows devices to identify the version of the manifest data model that is in use.

+This element is REQUIRED.

 ## Monotonic Sequence Number {#element-sequence-number}

+A monotonically increasing sequence number to prevent malicious actors from reverting a firmware update against the policies of the relevant authority.

-A monotonically increasing sequence number.
-For convenience, the monotonic sequence number MAY be a UTC timestamp.
+For convenience, the monotonic sequence number may be a UTC timestamp.
 This allows global synchronisation of sequence numbers without any additional management.
-This number MUST be possible to extract with a simple, minimal parser so that code choosing one out of several manifests can choose which is the latest without fully parsing a complex structure.

-This element is REQUIRED to be implemented and is necessary to prevent malicious actors from reverting a firmware update against the policies of the relevant authority.
+This element is REQUIRED.

 Implements: [REQ.SEC.SEQUENCE](#req-sec-sequence)

 ## Vendor ID {#element-vendor-id}

-Vendor IDs must be unique.
-This is to prevent similarly, or identically named entities from different geographic regions from colliding in their customer's infrastructure.
+The Vendor ID element helps to distinguish between identically named products from different vendors.
+Vendor ID is not intended to be a human-readable element.
+It is intended for binary match/mismatch comparison only.

 Recommended practice is to use {{RFC4122}} version 5 UUIDs with the vendor's domain name and the DNS name space ID.
 Other options include type 1 and type 4 UUIDs.

-Vendor ID is not intended to be a human-readable element.
-It is intended for binary match/mismatch comparison only.

-The use of a Vendor ID is RECOMMENDED.
-It helps to distinguish between identically named products from different vendors.
+This element is RECOMMENDED.

 Implements: [REQ.SEC.COMPATIBLE](#req-sec-compatible), [REQ.SEC.AUTH.COMPATIBILITY](#req-sec-authentic-compatibility).

-### Example: Domain Name-based UUIDs
+Here is an example for a domain name-based UUID.
 Vendor A creates a UUID based on a domain name it controls, such as vendorId = UUID5(DNS, "vendor-a.example")

 Because the DNS infrastructure prevents multiple registrations of the same domain name, this UUID is (with very high probability) guaranteed to be unique.
 Because the domain name is known, this UUID is reproducible.
 Type 1 and type 4 UUIDs produce similar guarantees of uniqueness, but not reproducibility.